TrAyZeN/spinlock/README.md

     spinlock
 </h1>

-> A no_std Spinlock implementation
+> no_std synchonization primitives using spinlock.

 **⚠️ Disclaimer ⚠️**: This implementation is for learning purposes if you want to use a spinlock use the crate [`spin-rs`](https://github.com/mvdnes/spin-rs) instead.